ghostbadfame/Search-Alien/Readme.md

 ## search_alien

-its a web app created using fuse js to showcase how easy it is to implement fuzzy search in your react web app.
+This web app created using fuse js to showcase how easy it is to implement fuzzy search in your react web app.

 > used formkits auto-animate library for animations